Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Lambton - New Lambton has 162 active public transport stops.
-These include a mix of train and bus services.
-The area is served by 82 individual routes that provide a total of 3916 weekly passenger trips.
+Lambton - New Lambton has 162 active public transport stops offering a mix of train and bus services.
+These stops are served by 82 individual routes which collectively facilitate 3,916 weekly passenger trips.
+The accessibility of the transport system is rated excellent with residents typically located 139 meters from their nearest stop.

 Frequently Asked Questions - Transport